awsdocs/amazon-ses-developer-guide/doc-source/receiving-email-concepts.md

 ## IP\-based control using IP address filters<a name="receiving-email-concepts-ip-filters"></a>

 You can control your mail flow by setting up **IP address filters**\.
-IP address filters are optional and enable you to specify whether to accept or reject mail originating from an IP address or range of IP addresses\.
+IP address filters are optional and enable you to specify whether to accept or block mail originating from an IP address or range of IP addresses\.
 Your IP address filters can include *block lists* \(IP addresses from which you want to block incoming mail\) and *allow lists* \(IP addresses from which you want to always accept mail\)\.

 IP address filters are useful for blocking spam\.
-Amazon SES maintains its own block list of IP addresses known to send spam, but you can choose to receive mail from those IP addresses by adding them to your allow list\.
+Amazon SES maintains its own block list of IP addresses known to send spam including those listed in Spamhaus\.
+However, you can choose to receive mail from those IP addresses by adding them to your allow list\.
+Since there are no logs that show which IP addresses are being blocked, the sender who is being blocked will need to inform you\.
+This is also a good opportunity to help the sender determine if their IP address is on a block list, such as [Spamhaus](https://www.spamhaus.org/), and recommend they request to be unlisted\.
+Doing so will be beneficial to both you and the sender in that you won't have to maintain an IP address filter for them and they will improve their email deliverability\.

 **Note**
 If you want to allow mail that originates from an Amazon EC2 IP address, you must add it to your allow list\.
 All mail originating from Amazon EC2 is blocked by default\.